 How To Serve

 This is a great cozy holiday pie.
-It's a tasty comfort food.
 Serve this with a traditional thanksgiving dinner or Christmas dinner.
 We love making this with sides like Sweet Potato Casserole, Green Bean Casserole, and ocean spray cranberry sauce.

 Store cool cooked pie with a lid or plastic wrap over the top in the refrigerator.
 It will last up to 5 days.
 This is a great pie to make ahead of time in order to save some time during the holidays.